Should I buy a boat or rent one? Consider these factors

 Renting a boat has some key advantages.

-• Try out different boat types.
-When you rent, you aren’t committed to one boat or even a specific type of boat.
+- Try out different boat types: When you rent, you aren’t committed to one boat or even a specific type of boat.
 You can rent a speedboat one day and test out a pontoon the next.

-• Use the boat as much or as little as you want.
-You don’t have to take out the boat a certain amount to make it feel worth it.
+- No long-term commitment: You don’t have to take out the boat a certain amount to make it feel worth it.
 Go out for a few hours, and if you like it, you can always rent the boat again.

-• No upkeep or maintenance.
-Arguably the best part about renting is that you don’t have to fix anything or figure out where to store the boat when you’re done using it.
+- No upkeep or maintenance: Arguably the best part about renting is that you don’t have to fix anything or figure out where to store the boat when you’re done using it.

 Disadvantages